Agriculture Solicitors

 Backed by decades of advising landowners and farmers across England and Wales, we recognise that relationships, local insight and sector experience are vital when dealing with change, regulation shifts and complex challenges in agriculture.

-Supporting rural clients across England and Wales, our agriculture solicitors provide a wide range of services including agricultural property, planning, disputes and business advice.
-We also assist with renewable energy projects and offer private client services for the farming community, including wills, trusts and estates, succession planning and personal injury matters.
+Supporting rural clients across England and Wales, our agriculture solicitors provide a wide range of services including agricultural property, disputes and business advice, and succession planning.
+We also assist with renewable energy projects and offer private client services for the farming community, including wills, trusts and estates, and succession planning.

-As housing demand grows and diversification becomes more critical, agricultural land presents significant opportunity.
+As housing demand grows and diversification becomes more considered, agricultural land presents significant opportunity.
 But making the most of it demands informed, specialist guidance every step of the way.

 Why trust Talbots’ Agriculture Solicitors?